Necati Zontul v. Greece

 In April 2008, REDRESS filed an application to the European Court of Human Rights on Necati’s behalf, in which we argued that Greek courts failed to treat what happened to Necati with the due seriousness that the circumstances require.

-On 23 February 2010, the European Court decided to notify the case to the Greek government and asked it to respond.
+On 23 February 2010, the European Court communicated the case to the Greek government and asked it to respond.
 Speaking about this development at the time Necati said:

 “The events of 2001 made me feel terrible, psychologically and emotionally.
 Now I feel much stronger because my case is progressing and because my true story is being told”.

 The case was decided on 17 January 2012.
-The Chamber found that Greek coastguard officials tortured Necati and ordered Greece to pay €50,000 in compensation.
+The Chamber found that Greek coastguard officials tortured Necati and ordered Greece to pay €50,000 in compensation, which Greece subsequently paid.

 The Court also found that the criminal penalty imposed on the perpetrator of the rape was insufficient.
-The perpetrator was not charged with torture and the Court took the view that the Greek criminal justice system had not had a deterrent effect to prevent the torture of Necati nor had it provided him with adequate redress.
+The perpetrator was not charged with torture, because the Greek definition of torture was incorrect under international law, and the Court took the view that the Greek criminal justice system had not had a deterrent effect to prevent the torture of Necati nor had it provided him with adequate redress.

 The Court also found that the Greek authorities had failed in their duty to keep Necati informed of the proceedings to the extent that he was unable to exercise his rights as a civil party and claim damages.